We're an affiliate

 - Employ a toothbrush to quickly swipe away any minor dirt or dust.
 You can also use one to lift the nap after you’ve cleaned your boots, once they are dry.
 Simply stroke the brush lightly and quickly along the suede surface.
 Toothbrushes with firm bristles work best to loosen dirt.

 - Or else, just use a suede or leather cleaning brush to remove the remaining soft marks or stains from your boots.
-If you don’t have the suede or leather cleaning brush, then you can get it from amazon.
+If you don’t have the suede or leather cleaning brush, then you can check out the range on amazon.

 6)How to clean the insoles and side part of the boots